epfl-ada/ada-2022-project-hotchocolate/README.md

 We will also extract a countries ranking based on Hapiness in 2017 available at https://allcountries.org/ranks/happiness_index_country_rankings_2017.html.

-The following informations will be available:
+The following information will be available:

 | Rank | Country/Region | Hapiness' score |
 |------|----------------|-----------------|